-The midfielder's strike late in the second half decided the game in favour of the Blaugrana, but with a faltering attack, Tito Vilanova has plenty to ponder ahead of Bayern Munich
+The midfielder's strike late in the second half decided the game in favor of the Blaugrana, but with a faltering attack, Tito Vilanova has plenty to ponder ahead of Bayern Munich

 By Keeghann Sinanan

-Plenty of possession but paltry penetration was the story of the game for Barca in the opening exchanges, but with 17 minutes gone, they were contentiously handed a chance to take the lead after Pape Diop was penalised, harshly, for a foul on Andres Iniesta in the box.
+Plenty of possession but paltry penetration was the story of the game for Barca in the opening exchanges, but with 17 minutes gone, it was contentiously handed a chance to take the lead after Pape Diop was penalized, harshly, for a foul on Andres Iniesta in the box.

 But justice would be done for the visitors, when Keylor Navas guessed correctly to push away David Villa’s sub-par attempt from the penalty spot.